 But this is just how Mother Nature planned it.
 To enjoy the first taste of spring, we don’t have to spend money at the grocery store or toil over the earth with shovel and hoe, we simply have to leave our home with satchel in hand and take a walk to the nearest green patch.
 It is here we will discover together the free and delicious bounty Mother Nature offers us as nourishment.
 So put your shoes on and get ready!

-It was as if Mother Nature knew that after a long winter of eating storage crops, canned vegetables and dried meat and berries that we’d be hunkering from something fresh, crisp and chock full of vitamin C!
+It was as if Mother Nature knew that after a long winter of eating storage crops, canned vegetables, and dried meat and berries that we’d be hankering for something fresh, crisp, and chock full of vitamin C!
 For that reason she made spring one bountiful salad with all the variety of nutrient dense greens you could imagine.
 This first green is more of a “family” of greens that you can find easily among other herbaceous spring plants.

 Wild mustards are the forbears of modern vegetables like cabbage, broccoli, cauliflower, turnips, kale, and collards.
 This collection of unruly brassicas is versatile, tasty (some pack a nice spicy bite) and can be found in early spring and into the summer in fields and commonly disturbed areas.
 Like most greens mustards can be eaten raw in a salad when young, sautéed, or added to soups and stews when they become older and tougher.
 The pretty yellow flowers, flower buds, seedpods and seeds can be eaten and make beautiful additions to a stir fry.
 Common wild mustards include field mustard and black mustard.
 The distinguishing features among mustard greens are their deeply lobed leaves, four-petaled yellow flowers (much like a broccoli plant gone to seed) and slender bumpy seed pods.

-If you are a bit adverse to your greens having too much bite, ltry a lovely and prolific little plant that is thought of more for its pretty flowers than its edibility.
+If you don’t like your greens having too much of a bite, try a lovely and prolific little plant that is thought of more for its pretty flowers than its edibility.
 Violets are not only a beautiful sight in a field, garden, or roadside, they are a very palatable and aesthetic addition to your dinner menu or picnic plans as both the greens and flowers make a lovely addition to salads.
 The leaves can also be added to soups as a thickener.
 Simple and mild in taste violets are high in Vitamin C and A and make great pairing with more bold greens like those in the mustard family.
 There are a number of violets out there with the most widespread being the common blue violet.

 Another excellent mild and nutritious green are those in the amaranth family.
 Often thought of as a pesky weed in many parts of this country, amaranth is eaten the world over with the leaves being served alongside or in place of spinach, and not simply because of their similarity in appearance.
 People have taken to cultivating the plant and certain varieties have found a resurgence in health food stores.
 In addition to making an excellent cooked green, the seeds, which appear later in the fall, can be dried and ground into a tasty and nutritious flour or toasted and added to a variety of dishes.
 Very similar to amaranth in taste appearance and uses is a plant known as lambs quarters.